The Process for Custom Furniture at Wildwood Designs

 Posted on February 19 2020

-We have many clients come to us with an idea of something they want.
+We have many clients come with an idea for the custom furniture piece they want.

 “I like the look of …. “, “I really want it to ….”, “I was thinking, maybe we could …”.